nidrissi/web/_drafts/milnor-moore.md

 This post is about the Milnor--Moore theorem, a powerful tool describing the structure of (co)commutative Hopf algebras.
 Like the [Eckmann--Hilton argument]({% post_url 2015-12-23-eckmann-hilton %}), it shows that having multiple compatible operations on the same object can lead to unexpected results about the object.
 Briefly, the theorem says that as soon as the Hopf algebra is cocommutative and connected, then it is isomorphic to the universal enveloping algebra of a Lie algebra (and a similar dual statement is true for commutative Hopf algebras).

 As the name indicates, the theorem is due to Milnor and Moore in the paper cited below.
-The details of this post will mostly be based on the Chapter 7 of the book of Fresse cited below (if there's no reference for a theorem or a proposition, it can usually be found there).
+The details of this post will mostly be based on the Chapter 7 of the book of Fresse cited below, and if there's no reference for a theorem or a proposition, you can find it there.
 As usual, I mostly wanted to write this post because I often find myself forgetting how the proof of the theorem goes, and hopefully writing for a general audience it will fix it in my mind.

 <!--more-->